-Are you experiencing some spotting and wondering whether it’s an implantation bleed?
-Maybe your period is a day or so late and you think you may be pregnant?
-Are you considering how soon to do a pregnancy test after implantation?
+Are you experiencing some spotting and wondering whether it’s implantation bleeding?
+Or maybe your period is a day or so late, and you think you may be pregnant.

-Let’s look at what a pregnancy test detects and how soon after implantation this could be done.
+Let’s look at what a pregnancy test detects and how soon you can test after implantation.

 What Is Implantation?